-I am not a chemist, but basically, salt is made up of two parts, a Sodium part and a Chloride part, and it’s these Chloride parts which cling to the metal on your bike.
-The Chlorides then allow Oxygen in water or the air to attack the metal, by forming nasty Hydrogen chloride, which itself is used to make hydrochloric acid which is very nasty.
-This process produces a cycle of Chloride attack followed by oxygen Attack, over and over again causing parts to tarnish or rust, depending on the material, this repeated cycle is what causes the damage over time, damaging your pride and joy.
+I am not a chemist, but salt is made up of two parts, a Sodium part and a Chloride part, it’s these Chloride parts which cling to the metal on your bike.
+The Chlorides allow Oxygen in water or the air to attack the metal, by forming nasty Hydrogen chloride. which itself is used to make hydrochloric acid.
+This cycle of Chloride attack followed by oxygen Attack, over and over again causes parts to tarnish or rust, depending on the material.
+This repeated cycle is what causes the damage over time, damaging your pride and joy.
 As well as the salt, copious amounts of mud and grime are left all over the roads quite often leaving a horrible mess after rides.

-Muc-off recommended rinsing the bike first so I dusted off the pressure wash for the first time in months, with the thought of doing this properly.
-I gave the bike a good rinse with the pressure washer wetting everything possible including myself in the process.
+Muc-off recommended rinsing the bike first.
+I gave the bike a good rinse with the pressure washer wetting everything possible including myself.

-The GSXR was absolutely minging before I started, pretty embarrassing, but that is the perks of winter riding, and it does show that the bike is being used as intended.
+The GSXR was absolutely minging before I started, but that is the perks of winter riding.
 The front end covered in brake dust, dead bugs, and lots of generic road spray from the horrible winter conditions was quickly made good again, as was the ever painful task of removing “flung” chain lube which settles on the rear wheel.
-Normally this leaves a tacky and horrible residue, but quickly treated by the Muc-off and blasted off with the pressure wash.
-The front screen and headlight was still battered by some real stubborn insect debris, from the summer, baked and set on like stone.
-It wasn’t a problem, especially after the 4 mins of pre-soaking.

 Overall, this product is wicked and I can easily see why it is held in such high regard within cycling, and motorcycling circles.
-The prices seem very very reasonable and I love the fact it can be used everywhere on the bike safely.
-Using it is effortless, and it is biodegradable so it is kind on the environment, it is kind to bike, but unsure how it handles other after wash anti-corrosion products, this is something I will try out on the next wash.
+Prices are very reasonable and I love the fact it can be used everywhere on the bike.